SQLDrivenAbdul/Airline-Regional-Analysis/README.md

 ### Thoughts of handling question

-Airlines without ask; which is the most primary metric to capture efficiency and also without loadfactor are exxcluded from the analysis.Also,airlines with no ask but with a loadfactor were considered with the idea that the ask value are not just provided.
-The analysis was very chronological- it puts the efficiency metric before moving to profit because it matters.
+Airlines without ASK which is the primary metric for measuring efficiency and load factor were excluded from the analysis.
+However, airlines that had a load factor but no ASK value were still considered, based on the assumption that the ASK data was simply unavailable.The analysis followed a logical progression: it prioritized efficiency metrics before moving on to profitability, as operational efficiency is a key foundation for understanding airline performance.
 ```sql

  -- Airline Efficiency_metrics